|Style||Fully Escorted & Guided

 Day 12: Strangford Lough, Mount Stewart & Dublin.
 This morning, enjoy a tour of the Ards Peninsula in County Down, Northern Ireland which separates Strangford Lough from the North Channel on Ireland's northeast coast.
 A number of towns and villages are located on the peninsula, such as the seaside town of Donaghadee, with the surrounding area known as the Ards district.
 Newtownards, situated inland from the peninsula, is the largest town in the area.

 Take the ferry from Portaferry to Strangford, then continue to Dublin for overnight.
-Accommodations: Ballsbridge Hotel or similar.
+Accommodations: Ballsbridge Hotel or similar for 2014 departures; Bewley's Hotel Ballsbridge or similar for 2015 departures.
 Breakfast provided.

 Day 13: Dublin.
 This morning, set out on a panoramic tour to discover Dublin's Fair City.
 The north side of the River Liffey offers striking monuments such as the General Post Office (GPO) on the city's main thoroughfare, O'Connell Street, the Custom House along the quays, as well as Phoenix Park, one of the largest public parks in Europe.
 The south side appears more sophisticated with its vast Georgian squares, such as Merrion Square where Oscar Wilde's House can still be found, its colorful doors, along with Grafton Street and its quality shops.
 Not so far from St. Stephen's Green, in Kildare Street, you can see the house of Bram Stoker, the author of Dracula.
 Visit Trinity College, the oldest University in Ireland, founded in 1592 by Elizabeth I. Within its walls, you will be able to admire Parliament Square and its 18th Century edifices.
 The visit of the ancient library, containing over twenty thousand manuscripts, is often surprising by its splendor.
 The 9th Century Book of Kells, famous for its precious illuminations, is exhibited in these premises as well.